Skip to content

 Tonight as I sit on my back porch listening to violin covers of some of my favorite R&B jamz, star gazing and simply breathing in fresh air…I chose to sit in this moment and simply be.

 They too may be weathering their own personal storm right now.
 If they’re like me they’re thankful it’s finally the weekend after another long week.
-They may have a similar simple prayer: please don’t go by too far.
+They may have a similar simple prayer: please don’t go by too fast.

 Are you up for a quick challenge?